SharpSync/docs/datasources/odoo/readme.md

 <em>This document is a work in progress</em>

 Odoo is an open source ERP available in a selfhosted or cloud hosted option.
-Please also see [https://www.odoo.com/](https://www.odoo.com)
+Please also see [https://www.odoo.com/](https://www.odoo.com) and [hosting options](markdown/hosting-options.md)

 To configure an Odoo intance you need 4 things
 * Odoo version number